hypriot/cluster-lab/README.md

 Get in touch with us and the community in our [Gitter chat](https://gitter.im/hypriot/talk), on our [Blog](http://blog.hypriot.com/armed_docker_swarm_cluster_for_testing), on [Twitter](https://twitter.com/HypriotTweets), send a PR, ...
 Just choose the way you prefer.
 We look forward to any suggestion!

+If you wanna know more about why we created this project, please see our [corresponding blog post](http://blog.hypriot.com/post/introducing-hypriot-cluster-lab-docker-clustering-as-easy-as-it-gets/)!

 ## How to run

 ### Hardware Requirements